zhanglj37/sampleMplus/README.md

 The least sample size is chosen based on the following criteria:

-For structural coefficients :
+For structural parameters:

 1. power ≥ 0.8;
-2. biases of point estimates do not exceed 10%;
+2. biases of point estimates ≤ 10%;
-3. coverage rates of the frequentist confidence intervals or the Bayesian credible intervals is large than 0.91.
+3. coverage rates of the frequentist confidence intervals or the Bayesian credible intervals d＞ 0.91.